Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

     if: github.event_name == 'push'
   ```

 Many of the steps to setup tools and assign Azure LUIS resources are the same as in the previous step so are not repeated here.
-This section will describe only the significant steps that carry out the F measure testing.
+This section will describe only the significant steps that carry out the F-measure testing.

 #### Establish the new App Version built by the Build job